amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Enter values for the following fields:

-* **Container name** - this is a logical identifier, not the name of the container image, e.g. interstella-iridium
+* **Container name** - this is a logical identifier, not the name of the container image (e.g. `interstella-iridium`).
 * **Image** - this is a reference to the container image stored in ECR.
 The format should be the same value you used to push the iridium container to ECR - <pre><b><i>ECR_REPOSITORY_URI</i></b>:latest</pre>
-* **Memory Limits** - select **Soft limit** from the drop down, and enter **128**
+* **Memory Limits** - select **Soft limit** from the drop down, and enter `128`.
-* **Port mapping** - set host port to be **0** and container ports to be **80**
+* **Port mapping** - set host port to be **0** and container ports to be `80`.

 The iridium app code is designed to send order fulfillment to the fulfillment service running on the monolith.
 It references an environment variable called "monolithURL" to know where to send fulfillment.

-Scroll down to the **Advanced container configuration** section, and in the **Environment** section, create an environment variable using "monolithUrl" for the key.
+Scroll down to the **Advanced container configuration** section, and in the **Environment** section, create an environment variable using `monolithUrl` for the key.
 For the value, enter the **ALB DNS name** that currently front-ends the monolith.

 Here's an example of what this should look like:
 ![monolith env var](images/04-env-var.png)

-*Note: The env var value field can't be expanded, but the ALB endpoint in my case is "interstella-745660778.us-east-2.elb.amazonaws.com"; yours will be unique, but this is the expected format*
+*Note: The env var value field can't be expanded, but the ALB endpoint in my case is "interstella-745660778.us-east-2.elb.amazonaws.com"; yours will be unique, this is the expected format.*

-Finally, add logging to CloudWatch Logs similar to how you set up logging for the monolith.
+Finally, add logging to CloudWatch Logs similar in the same way you set up logging for the monolith in Lab 3.

 Scroll down to the **Log configuration** section, and select "awslogs" from the **Log driver** dropdown.